Adaptive Obstacle-Aware Task Assignment and Planning for Heterogeneous Robot Teaming: Experiments

+\item \textbf{LLM-Guided Instruction Performance.} \nan{We evaluate the performance of the LLM-guided instruction module through two experiments.
+The first experiment measures the intent parsing accuracy of the LLM parser, and the second examines the impact of LLM-guided human instructions on overall system behavior.}

+\nan{(i) To evaluate intent parsing accuracy, we construct a test set of $90$ natural-language instructions, consisting of three intent categories: \textit{add new task}, \textit{new obstacle detected}, and \textit{change task priority}, with $30$ instructions per category.
+For each intent, the instructions include both clearly specified commands and intentionally ambiguous, colloquial commands to reflect realistic human inputs.
+Examples include a clear instruction such as ``Create a new task at $(5, 16)$ and send it to room B,'' and a more ambiguous one such as ``A new job popped up close to room C.'' Similar clear and ambiguous instructions are designed for obstacle updates and priority changes.
+All instructions are processed by the LLM parser, and we record the predicted intent for each input.}

+(ii) We further investigate the impact of LLM-guided human instructions on system behavior.
+We consider three representative instruction types: \emph{Add New Tasks}, \emph{New Obstacles Detected}, and \emph{Change Task Priority}.
+For each type, we compare two modes: a \emph{system built-in baseline} and an \emph{LLM-guided setting}.
 All experiments are conducted with $R=4$ robots and $P=25$ tasks.
 Each condition is repeated five times, with human instructions intervened at varying time points.
 We report both $S_{\text{total}}$ and $T_{\text{total}}$ as evaluation metrics to capture efficiency and solution quality.
 The designs are as follows: \begin{enumerate}[label=\alph*)] \item \emph{Add New Tasks.} In the baseline, the full set of $25$ tasks is available from the start.
 In the LLM-guided setting, only $24$ tasks are initialized, and one additional task is introduced during execution via human instruction. \item \emph{New Obstacles Detected.} In the baseline, the map is initialized with the obstacles already present.
 In the LLM-guided setting, the obstacles are initially absent and introduced dynamically during execution. \item \emph{Change Task Priority.} In the baseline, task priorities remain fixed.
 In the LLM-guided setting, a human instruction dynamically modifies the priority of one task during execution. \end{enumerate}

+\nan{In addition to evaluating intent parsing accuracy and system-level performance impact, we undertake a user study to quantify human-in-the-loop efficiency and analyze the latency characteristics of the LLM-guided pipeline.
+The detailed experimental setup and corresponding results are provided in Appendix~\ref{app:user_study}.}

 \end{enumerate}